Updated for 2022

 For years I’ve heard that many African Americans only care about spending money and not saving or investing.
-The bloggers that I am sharing with you today are helping to change that.
-This article is a resource where you can find many of the Black personal finance bloggers in one place.
+The bloggers I am sharing with you today are helping to change that.
+This article is a resource where you can find many Black personal finance bloggers in one place.
 It is full of black financial advisors that can help you get your stuff together.
 Let’s get started with the list.

 100+ Black Personal Finance Influencers